pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "ActiveFaultedStatusIdRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ActiveFaultedStatusIdTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ActiveFaultedStatusIdRenderValue extends EnumRenderValue {
+export class ActiveFaultedStatusIdTableValue extends EnumTableValue {
-    constructor(data: ActiveFaultedStatusId | undefined);
+    constructor();
 }

-// Warning: (ae-missing-release-tag) "ActiveFaultedStatusIdTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ActiveFaultedStatusIdTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ActiveFaultedStatusIdTableValue extends EnumTableValue {
+export class ActiveFaultedStatusIdTextFormattableValue extends EnumTextFormattableValue {
-    constructor();
+    constructor(data: ActiveFaultedStatusId | undefined);
 }

 // @public (undocumented)